 As part of one of the skill sessions in my nature explorers wilderness and survival week camps we cover what might be included in your pack.
 I start with a modern camping backpack but extend the lesson by getting campers started on their own Altoids Survival Tin Kit.
 The skills taught during the week could work to minimize required essentials, nevertheless we encourage participants to always be prepared with redundancy.
-The Altoids tin makes for an excellent light weight, compact kit that can hold enough critical essentials to help you should an emergency arise.
+The Altoids tin concept makes for an excellent light weight emergency kit that can hold enough critical essentials to help you should a dangerous situation arise.
 From the Native Americans to the Pioneers those venturing out have always carried essentials to help better their individual situation should a challenge arise.
 The modern REI hiker should be no exception.

 Consider customizing ingredients in your Altoids Survival Tin Kit to fit your needs, style and preferences.
 Some items may include:

 Cutting tool, water tablets for purification, zip lock bags, 24 gauge snare wire, signal mirror, whistle, button compass, razor blades, medical tape, bandages, anti-diarrhea tablets, ibuprofen tablets, antibiotic, alcohol prep pad, picture (of family, friends or faith), List of notes (survival acronyms), sewing needle (magnetized), safety pins, buttons, duct tape wrapped around pencil, waxed matches, braided fish line, hooks & weights, wire saw, cash, copy of photo identification and copy of important keys.
 Many of these items have multiple uses and should be practiced with for best potential outcomes should the need arise.